 You can plug your monitor into the graphics card in three different ways for different types of monitors:

 - Through DVI (Digital Visual Interface) cable.

 - Through HDMI (High-Definition Multimedia Interface) cable.

 Note: After connecting the cable, restart your computer and it will automatically detect and mount the graphics card to the monitor during the boot.

-1. Using DVI (Digital Visual Interface) cable
+1. By Using DVI (Digital Visual Interface) Cable

 If your Monitor has a DVI cable, then you can put the cable into the DVI port of the expansion slot that you have installed on your graphics card.
 If your GPU doesn’t contain any DVI port, then you can use DVI to HDMI adapter to connect them.

-2. Using HDMI (High-Definition Multimedia Interface) cable
+2. By Using HDMI (High-Definition Multimedia Interface) cable

 It is the best way to connect modern monitors with a GPU.
 Here is the instruction to follow:

 - At first, Insert the HDMI cable into the HDMI port on the rear side of your CPU’s expansion slot where your discrete GPU is situated.